hope-ui/hope-ui/README.md

 ### Hope factory function

-This is a function that converts non-hope components or jsx element to hope-enabled components so you can pass style props to them.
+This is a function that converts non-hope components or jsx element to hope-enabled components, so you can pass style props to them.

-It's basically a wrapper arround Stitches `css()` method, you can find more about it in the [Stitches docs](https://stitches.dev/docs/framework-agnostic#styling)
+It's basically a wrapper around Stitches `css()` method, you can find more about it in the [Stitches docs](https://stitches.dev/docs/framework-agnostic#styling)

 Consider the `Link` component of the `solid-app-router` package, let's use the hope factory function to make possible to pass style props.